 Distinction Certificate for every student who achieves a level 4 against the rubric.

-Credit Certificate for every student who achieves a level 3 against the rubric.
+Commendation Certificate for every student who achieves a level 3 against the rubric.

-Certificate of Commendation for other state-level finalists.
+Certificate of Participation for all other state-level finalists.

 Thanks go to our supporters for providing encouragement to students, teachers and schools and for making these prizes possible.